PaulCampbell/MathsParserTest/Readme.md

 == NICE Developers - Simple Mathematical Parser Screening test answer

 Hadn't done any c# for a little while so I did this little test thing.
-Gave me an opportunity to get mono and xamerin etc. up and running on my new mac too.
+Gave me an opportunity to get mono and xamerin etc. up and running on my new machine too.

 As it happens, the test title is a little mis-leading.
 It's not actually that simple...